Cowrie: Ritual use

 Cowrie shells are used in divination amongst the Yoruba people of West Africa (cf. Ifá and the annual customs of Dahomey of Benin).

-The indigenous Ojibwe people of North America use cowrie shells which are called miigis shells or whiteshells in Midewiwin ceremonies, and the Whiteshell Provincial Park in Manitoba, Canada is named after this type of shell.
-There is some debate about how the Ojibwe traded for or found these shells, so far inland and so far north, very distant from the natural habitat.
+The indigenous Ojibwe people of North America use cowrie shells called miigis shells or whiteshells in Midewiwin ceremonies, and the Whiteshell Provincial Park in Manitoba, Canada, is named after this type of shell.
+Some debate has arisen about how the Ojibwe traded for or found these shells, so far inland and so far north, very distant from the natural habitat.
 Oral stories and birch bark scrolls seem to indicate that the shells were found in the ground, or washed up on the shores of lakes or rivers.
 Finding the cowrie shells so far inland could indicate the previous use of them by an earlier group in the area, who may have obtained them through an extensive trade network in the past.

-In Eastern India, particularly in West Bengal, it is given as a token price for the ferry ride of the departed soul to cross the river "Vaitarani".
+In eastern India, particularly in West Bengal, it is given as a token price for the ferry ride of the departed soul to cross the river "Vaitarani".
 Cowries are used during cremation.
-Cowries are also used in the worship of Goddess Laxmi.
+They are also used in the worship of the goddess Laxmi.

 In Brazil, as a result of the Atlantic slave trade from Africa, cowrie shells (called búzios) are also used to consult the Orixás divinities and hear their replies.

 Cowrie shells were among the devices used for divination by the Kaniyar Panicker astrologers of Kerala, India.

-In certain parts of Africa, cowries were prized charms, and they were said to be associated with fecundity, sexual pleasure and good luck.
-It is also used in the treatment of certain diseases such as rashes and ringworm when it is burnt into ashes.
+In certain parts of Africa, cowries were prized charms, and they were said to be associated with fecundity, sexual pleasure, and good luck.

-In Pre-dynastic Egypt and Neolithic Southern Levant, cowrie shells were placed in the graves of young girls.
+In predynastic Egypt and Neolithic Southern Levant, cowrie shells were placed in the graves of young girls.
 The modified Levantine cowries were discovered ritually arranged around the skull in female burials.
 During the Bronze Age, cowries became more common as funerary goods, also associated with burials of women and children.
-The cowroid was an Egyptian seal-amulet imitating the cowrie shell.
-Their imitations in stone or faience appear in the early 2nd millennium B.C.
+The cowroid was an Egyptian seal amulet imitating the cowrie shell.
+Their imitations in stone or faience appear in the early second millennium BC.